1,676 related texts · 3 related myths · Page 1 of 35

 The Targum Jonathan on (Deuteronomy 11) turns the promise of rain into a precisely timed agricultural calendar.
 The Hebrew says God will give "the early rain and the late rain."
 Th...

 It's astonishing, really.
-Take, for example, the laws of the nazir, the one who takes a vow of separation, a path of heightened holiness.
-The Book of Numbers lays out some very spe...
+The laws of the nazir, the one who takes a vow of separation, a path of heightened holiness.
+The Book of Numbers lays out some very specific restrictions ...

 Like everyone's shouting, "Me!
 Me!
 It's all about me!"
 Well, the ancient rabbis felt that too, and they captured this human tendency in a beautiful, earthy parable found in Bereshi...